 If you pass away before the entire plan is paid out to you during your retirement years, the balance is transferred to your designated beneficiary.
-Because retirement plans have grown substantially over the past decade (even with a reduction in plan value during the 2008 downturn), it's very important to review your beneficiary designations.
+Because retirement plans have grown substantially over the past decade, it's very important to review your beneficiary designations.
 Many individuals pass away and the plan value is transferred to beneficiaries who have been selected 10, 15, and even 25 years earlier.
-There could be many reasons why you would want to update that beneficiary designation, and age 70½ is a logical time to do so.
+There could be many reasons why you would want to update that beneficiary designation, and age 72 is a logical time to do so.

 5. Your Selected Beneficiary is Deceased

 In many families there are unmarried brothers or sisters.
 It is quite common for these individuals to receive an inheritance and to remember the surviving brothers and sisters in their plans.
 However, even if there are two or three unmarried brothers or sisters, one will inevitably be the survivor and hold most of the assets.
 If you are remembering a sibling in your plan, there is a substantial possibility that he or she will pass away before you do.
 In that case, it is useful to revise the plan and select a new recipient of that share of your estate.